koii-network/ezsandbox/Lesson 2/PartIII.md

 Finally, in a separate terminal from the one running `koii-test-validator`, run `docker compose up` and you'll have a Dockerized instance of your task spun up!

-This terminal features all the logs in real time that you could expect from deploying your task live on the Node.
+This terminal will now showcase all the logs in real time that you could expect from deploying your task live on the Node.
 You can observe rounds, submissions, errors, warnings, or anything else you find interesting!

-If you ran into any issues or want to understand more in depth, learn more about [Dockerized Tasks here!](https://docs.koii.network/develop/write-a-koii-task/task-development-kit-tdk/test/docker-test)
+If you ran into any issues or want to understand this topic more in depth, learn more about [Dockerized Tasks here!](https://docs.koii.network/develop/write-a-koii-task/task-development-kit-tdk/test/docker-test)

 <br>
 <br>

-You've reached the end of this lesson which means you're now familiar with building tasks that can network as well as test them locally with Docker!
+You've reached the end of this lesson which means you're now familiar with building tasks that can network.
+Additionally, you now know how to test them locally with Docker!
 The next lesson will introduce using secrets and building our very own web crawler.

 [Click here to start Lesson 3](../Lesson%203/README.md)